frouioui/tagenal/docs/setup-apis.md

 ## Next step

 The next step is setup the frontend of tagenal.
-Which is detailled [in the next section](./setup-frontend.md).
+Which is detailed [in the next section](./setup-frontend.md).